United States Regiments & Batteries > New Jersey

 Battle of Gettysburg

-The regiment was commanded by Maj.
-John T. Hill.
+The Twelfth New Jersey Infantry Regiment was commanded by Major John T. Hill.
 It brought 532 men to the field, losing 23 killed, 83 wounded and 9 missing.

 In memory of the men of the Twelfth Regiment New Jersey Infantry Volunteers who upon this field July 2 & 3, 1863, and who elsewhere died under the flag this monument is dedicated by their surviving comrades as an example to future generations.